Niraaj10/To-do01/README.md

    - Protect tasks behind authentication.

 3. **API Integration:**
-   - Fetch weather data using the OpenWeatherMap API for tasks related to outdoor activities.
+   - Fetch weather data using the weatherstack API for tasks related to outdoor activities.

 4. **Responsive Design:**
-   - Fully responsive for mobile, tablet, and desktop devices using Material-UI components and CSS Grid/Flexbox.
+   - Fully responsive for mobile, tablet, and desktop devices.

 5. **Error Handling:**
    - Graceful handling of API errors with user-friendly messages.